Halfway to our goal: How we travelled to 25 Countries in 18 months

-This post was first published in June of 2017 after returning to Canada after traveling to 25 countries in 18 months.
-We have since visited 33 countries and are planning for more travels to begin in November.
+This post was first published in June of 2017 upon returning to Canada after traveling to 25 countries in 18 months.
+We have since visited an additional 8 countries for a total of 33.
+We are planning for the next phase of our travels to begin in November 2019 in order to reach our goal.

 A summary at the halfway point of our travel goal

-If this is your first visit to our blog we will bring you up to speed.
-We decided to sell our home of 19 years and set ourselves a goal to travel to 50 countries in the span of 50 months.
+If this is your first visit to our blog let us bring you up to speed.
+Feeling unsettled and unfulfilled as self employed, empty nesters, we decided to sell our home of 19 years and set ourselves a goal to travel to 50 countries in the span of 50 months to mark the milestone of turning 50.
 We gave notice to all of our clients, said good-bye to our two grown kids, our friends and the comforts of a place we knew so well.
 We reached the halfway point of our goal when we landed in Thailand in March of 2017.
-It was an important milestone for us as doubt had crept in about what we had done and where we were headed.
+It was an important milestone for us as doubt had crept in from time to time about what we had done and where we were headed.
 It has been a whirlwind couple of years and not without unexpected twists and turns.
 This blog post will fill you in on our thoughts, reflections, and future plans as well as highlight 25 images from the first half of 5050 Travelog.
 Enjoy!

 In this article: